magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_it-can-be-done.md

 It Can Be Done
 ==============

-\<span class="dropcaps-first"\>A\</span\>\<span
+<span class="dropcaps-first" markdown="1">A</span><span
+class="dropcaps-words" markdown="1">t this time please</span>&nbsp;
-class="dropcaps-words"\>t this time please\</span\> determine your minds to listen to the Dhamma.
-Today is the traditional day of It is the appropriate time for us, the host of Buddhists, to study the Dhamma in order to increase our mindfulness and wisdom.
+determine your minds to listen to the Dhamma.
+Today is the traditional day of *dhammasavaṇa.* It is the appropriate time for us, the host of Buddhists, to study the Dhamma in order to increase our mindfulness and wisdom.
 Giving and receiving the teachings is something we have been doing for a long time.
 The activities we usually perform on this day, chanting homage to the Buddha, taking moral precepts, meditating and listening to teachings, should be understood as methods and principles for spiritual development.
 They are not anything more than this.

 When it comes to taking precepts, for example, a monk will proclaim the precepts and the laypeople will vow to undertake them.
 Don’t